Regal mountains, an organization well tuned to adventure and participant camaraderie made the Highlander Velebit Mountains trek a 5-star experience.

 The Croatian Highlander Adventure organization put this package together in two forms.
 The long consisted of a 5-day 104 km route and the short a 3-day 55 km version.
 Due to time constraints I opted for the shorter trek called Highlander55 Velebit.

-I’d driven through Croatia’s Velebit range countless times and on each crossing I’d promise myself that one day (soon) I would explore them.
+I’d driven through Croatia’s Velebit range countless times and on each crossing, I’d promise myself that one day (soon) I would explore them.
 Tick-tock and here we are 20 years later.
+Aside from trekking on Croatia, going on some sunset cruises are also a perfect travel idea.

 Highlander Velebit Mountains Trek Cost Details: